jekyll/jekyll/ESOF-docs/SRS.md

 ![Jekyll Talk front page](./Resources/jkTalkFront.png)

-It is a debate forum where you can ask, answer and discuss anything Jekyll related, fromn your late masterings of Jekyll to your troubleshooting.
+It is a debate forum where you can ask, answer and discuss anything Jekyll related, from your late masterings of Jekyll to your troubleshooting.
 Its a great platform.
 It stores info in diversed categories and allows you to sort the content that you are really looking for.
 In addiction they have a *troubleshooting* area to answer FAQS, which you can find here: http://jekyllrb.com/docs/troubleshooting/

 <a name="hosts"/>
 ##Hosts